aptech/docs/docs/CR-ldlp.rst

 Matrix factorization is the most computationally intense part of solving a system of linear equations.
-The factorization can be saved and reused multiple times to prevent the need to repeat the matrix factorization step. ldlp uses the LAPACK function dsytrf to compute the factorization.
+The factorization can be saved and reused multiple times to prevent the need to repeat the matrix factorization step. :func:`ldlp` uses the LAPACK function *dsytrf* to compute the factorization.

 Examples